Pokemon-Standards-Consortium/meta/README.md

 ## List of members
 The following are members of the Pokémon Standards Consortium.
 Members may be representatives of an organization or unaffiliated.
 ### Board members
 The following are members of the PSC Management Board.
 The Board has few responsibilities, as the majority of PSC operations are driven by all members.
-Board responsibilities include moderation of the PSC Discord, administration of the GitHub, and the processing of member applications.
+Board responsibilities include moderation of the PSC Discord, administration of the GitHub (including approving pull requests), and the processing of member applications.
 ## Becoming a member
 If you are interested in becoming a member, please [apply using this form](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAMAAK9gcItUMjBKQUQ0VVBaSzhRWlI4SldYRktJWUJYUi4u).
 Applications will be reviewed by a member of the Board and usually get approved within 48 hours.
 If there is an issue with an application, or in the extremely rare occasion where an application would be denied, a Board member will reach out to the applicant to discuss.